dumpacson/Blood-Bank-Donation-System/README.md

 <ins>Doctor</ins>

-- Profile Icon - Dropdown (account details, donations’ table, donors’ table, blood bags table)
+- Profile Icon - Dropdown (account details, donations’ table, donors’ table, blood bags’ table)
 - Donors Page - List of all the details of the donors.
 (ID, Name, Age, Gender, Blood Type, Number of Donations)
 - Donations Page - List of all the details of the donations.
 (ID, Name, Age, Gender, Blood Type, Date of Donation)
 - Available Blood Bags Page - List of all the stored blood bags in the blood bank.
 (Blood Type, Amount)<br/><br/>